DAIRLab/dairlib/director/scripts/test/JSON_Visualization_README.txt

              robot/plant.
 If this property does not exist then the "WeldFrames()" function will not be called

+"channelName": Name of main state channel

+"channel_type": Type/Class of message from main channel

-"data": This will be a list of all the different visualizations/massages that
+"data": This will be a list of all the different shapes/objects that
         the user wants to be displayed.
-The 3 types of visualizations will be kinematic data, the center of mass, and an LCM message.
-So far there are 2 types of visualizations that can be shown both of which are kinematic data:
+Each shape is a separate JSON object consisting of a name and an info JSON.
+The info consists of 2 pieces of
+        information: the source data, which has information about how to draw the particular shape and the type data, which contains information about the what is to be drawn.
+The source data can be one of 3 categories: kinematic, center of mass, and LCM message.
+Also in terms of the type data there are 3 types as well: a point/sphere, a line, and a set of 3 axes.
+The following are the specific formats of the 3 source type
+        categories:

+        1) Kinematic:

+        "category":"kinematic"
+        "frame": The particular body part on which the user wants to draw the shape
+        "point": The location within the body part's context

+        2) LCM:

+        "category":"lcm",
+        "abstract_channel" : The secondary channel (different from the main channel) from where the user wants to listen to messages
+        "abstract_type" : Type/Class of message from the secondary channel
+        "abstract_field" : The specific field from where the information is to be extracted.
+This needs to contain the entire path to reach the field.
+It can contain both field names as well as arrays with the index number to be selected

+        If this is intended to be used to draw a point or a line then it also contains:
+        "x_index" : The index of the x element of the location where the line/point it so be drawn
+        "y_index" : The index of the y element of the location where the line/point it so be drawn
+        "z_index" : The index of the z element of the location where the line/point it so be drawn

+        If this is intended to be used to draw a set of axes then it also
+        contains:
+        "quaternion_index" : The first index of the 4D array which will contain the quaternion from where the rotation matrix will be extracted.
+The other 3 indices will be the ones that follow this in sequance.
+For example, if this was 0 then the others will be 1, 2, 3.
+        "frame": The particular body part on which the user wants to draw the axis
+        "point": The location within the body part's context

+        1) Center of Mass (CoM):

+        "category":"com"

+        The 3 types of shapes that can be drawn will have the following type
+        data:

-        1) A trace line which has the following properties:
+        1) A trace line:

-        "name": The line's name to be displayed in the GUI "frame": The name of the body part/context on which the line would be "point": The location within the body part/context "color": The line's color in the format [Red, Green, Blue] "alpha": The transparency as a value from 0 to 1 "type": "line",
+        "color": The line's color in the format [Red, Green, Blue] "alpha": The transparency as a value from 0 to 1 "type": "line",